 Commit to all-source information.
 Analysts traditionally have had a bias in favor of clandestine reporting, and a brimming inbox leaves little time for seeking data elsewhere.
-In addition to building context for good analysis, allsource information gives us a deeper sense of what policy, political, and bureaucratic agendas are being brought to bear on an issue-and helps us steer clear of appearing to take sides.
-This is especially important in the new intelligence age, in which collection resources are increasingly fine-tuned to address specific, narrow intelligence problems.
+In addition to building context for good analysis, all-source information gives us a deeper sense of what policy, political, and bureaucratic agendas are being brought to bear on an issue-and helps us steer clear of appearing to take sides.
+This is especially important in the new intelligence age, in which collection resources are in-creasingly fine-tuned to address specific, narrow intelligence problems.
 Policy support should be called "intelligence" because of the analysts' value-added, not the clandestine sourcing.

 Use alternative analysis.
-Singleline analysis entails selectivity in the use of evidence and argumentation and, therefore, results in a relatively narrow interpretation of US interests.
+Single-line analysis entails selectivity in the use of evidence and argumentation and, therefore, results in a relatively narrow interpretation of US interests.
 Explorations of alternative possibilities are more intellectually honest, pre-judge policy preferences less, and have a longer shelf life.
 Reinterpreting evidence based on a recognition that the assumptions, drivers, and implications in our main line of analysis may be wrong or skewed can force us to recognize the legitimacy of different perspectives and keep us from getting too close to one policy thrust or another.
 My bet is that, if rigorously worked into analytic products, alternative analysis would be much more meaningful than the generally forced and stilted "Implications for the United States" sections as traditionally written.

 Balance warning and opportunity intelligence.
 Warning is useful to the senior policy generalist-who uses it to keep the regionalists and specialists on their toes-but it tends to reflect a narrow understanding of our national interests.
 Merely to warn is somewhat extortionary; it tells policymakers that we see circumstances harmful to national interests according to a single interpretation of them.
-It covers our rear ends-we can ests seek to cloak themselves as "national" interests.2 To do that, in my opinion, requires intelligence professionals to follow the policy and political debates and know where various policymakers and politicians are drawing the lines on national interests.
-Our job is to remain outside the policy and political process, not to be ignorant of it.
-To navigate around the shoals of debate, we have to know where the points of contention are.
+It covers our rear ends-we can always say we "told you so"-but it leaves the policymakers exposed, often without providing actionable intelligence that would help them develop a viable remedy.
+Good opportunity analysis, on the other hand, provides the policy community with an inclusive assessment of how various US interests are affected by evolving circumstances.
+Done right, opportunity analysis reflects the complex array of interests that policymakers are trying to juggle.
+If a foreign government is headed toward a decision harmful to a US interest, analysts may see opportunity to promote other interests, perhaps as a quid pro quo.
+Foreign policy does not follow a straight line; analysis should not either.